-(e) A written request for an application fee refund shall be submitted to the district commission to which the fee was paid within 90 days of the withdrawal of the application.

-- (1) In the event that an application is withdrawn prior to the convening of a hearing, the district commission shall, upon request of the applicant, refund 50 percent of the fee paid between \$100.00 and \$5000.00, and all of that portion of the fee paid in excess of \$5000.00 except that the district commission may decrease the amount of the refund if the direct and indirect costs incurred by the state of Vermont with respect to the administration of the Act 250 program clearly and unreasonably exceed the fee that would otherwise be retained by the district commission. - (2) In the event that an application is withdrawn after a hearing, the district commission shall, upon request of the applicant, refund 25 percent of the fee paid between \$100.00 and \$10,000.00 and all of that portion of the fee paid in excess of \$10,000.00 except that the district commission may decrease the amount of the refund if the direct and indirect costs incurred by the state of Vermont with respect to the administration of the Act 250 program clearly and unreasonably exceed the fee that would otherwise be retained by the district commission. - (3) The district commission shall, upon request of the applicant, increase the amount of the refund if the application of subdivisions (1) and (2) of this subsection clearly would result in a fee that unreasonably exceeds the direct and indirect costs incurred by the state of Vermont with respect to the administration of the Act 250 program. - (4) District commission decisions regarding application fee refunds may be appealed to the board in accordance with board rules. - (5) For the purposes of this section, a "hearing" is a duly warned meeting concerning an application convened by a quorum of the board or district commission, or a
+- (e) A written request for an application fee refund shall be submitted to the district commission to which the fee was paid within 90 days of the withdrawal of the application. - (1) In the event that an application is withdrawn prior to the convening of a hearing, the district commission shall, upon request of the applicant, refund 50 percent of the fee paid between \$100.00 and \$5,000.00, and all of that portion of the fee paid in excess of \$5,000.00 except that the district commission may decrease the amount of the refund if the direct and indirect costs incurred by the state of Vermont with respect to the administration of the Act 250 program clearly and unreasonably exceed the fee that would otherwise be retained by the district commission. - (2) In the event that an application is withdrawn after a hearing, the district commission shall, upon request of the applicant, refund 25 percent of the fee paid between \$100.00 and \$10,000.00 and all of that portion of the fee paid in excess of \$10,000.00 except that the district commission may decrease the amount of the refund if the direct and indirect costs incurred by the state of Vermont with respect to the administration of the Act 250 program clearly and unreasonably exceed the fee that would otherwise be retained by the district commission. - (3) The district commission shall, upon request of the applicant, increase the amount of the refund if the application of subdivisions (1) and (2) of this subsection clearly would result in a fee that unreasonably exceeds the direct and indirect costs incurred by the state of Vermont with respect to the administration of the Act 250 program. - (4) District commission decisions regarding application fee refunds may be appealed to the land use panel in accordance with board rules. - (5) For the purposes of this section, a "hearing" is a duly warned meeting concerning an application convened by a quorum of the district commission, at which parties may be present.
+However, a hearing does not include a prehearing conference. - (6) In no event may an application fee or a portion thereof be refunded after a district commission has issued a final decision on the merits of an application. - (7) In no event may an application fee refund include the payment of interest on the application fee. - (f) In the event that an application involves a project or project impacts that previously have been reviewed, the applicant may petition the chair of the district commission to waive all or part of the application fee.
+If an application fee was paid previously in accordance with subdivisions (a)(1) through (4) of this section, the chair may waive all or part of the fee for a new or revised project if the chair finds that the impacts of the project have been reviewed in an applicable master permit application, or that the project is not significantly altered from a project previously reviewed, or that there will be substantial savings in the review process due to the scope of review of the previous applications. - (g) A commission or the land use panel may require any permittee to file a certification of actual construction costs and may direct the payment of a supplemental fee in the event that an application understated a project's construction costs.
+Failure to file a certification or to pay a supplemental fee shall be grounds for permit revocation.